banalytics/setOverlap/README.md

 overlapCorrelation.R: Calculation of overlap only correlation

-relativeShares.R: Calculation of overlap shares
+overlapShares.R: Calculation of pairwise two-way overlap shares )

 TODO:
 Add input checks into all functions